bowman2001/perplexdoc/content/doc/basic/linebreak/index.md

 : directly after the text and before the end of the line.
 {.dl-loose}

 Both options are error-prone.
 Spaces before the end of the line are usually invisible in text editors and get easily deleted by accident.
-The backslash is visible, but if there’s only one additional space character between `\` and the also invisible newline character, the `\` is treated literally.
-We get a visible `\` instead of a newline on the page.
+The backslash is visible, but if there’s only one additional space character between the backslash and the also invisible newline character, the backslash is treated literally.
+And we get a visible `\` instead of a newline on the page.

 ### The GitHub Way

-To format line-breaks like GitHub, we need to set `hardWraps` to `true`, as in the [configuration for this project][hw].
+To format line breaks like GitHub, we need to set `hardWraps` to `true`, as in the [configuration for this project][hw].
 Now, the syntax becomes intuitive:

 Hard line breaks
 : break lines hard.
 {.dl-loose}

 If we change the line-breaking from CommonMark’s way to GitHub’s, Hugo still recognizes the CommonMark breaks.
 We don’t need to replace them.
-But we need to remove all simple breaks because they are now also treated as intentional line breaks.
+But we need to remove simple breaks because they are now all treated as intentional ones.

 ### What now?

 When you have to strictly adhere to the CommonMark specification the best option from my point of view is still, to forgo hard wraps and use CommonMark-breaks.
 This way is compatible with CommonMark **and** GitHub.

-When you are allowed to deviate from CommonMark in regard to this one element, I strongly recommend the GitHub way.
+When you are allowed to deviate from CommonMark regarding this one element, I strongly recommend the GitHub way.
 (See also: [Writing Markdown][hwl])

 ## Layout